rileyL6122428/rCalc/planning/class_structure.md

             sets output equal to the irreducible result

-# Questions that will guide OO Desing
+# Questions that will guide OO Design
  What does the parsing?
  What is the input parsed into?
  What evaluates the parsed input?